-The Matera VLBI antenna is a 20-meter dish with a Cassegrain configuration and AZ-EL mount.
+The Matera VLBI antenna is a 20-meter dish with a Cassegrain configuration and an AZ-EL mount.
 The AZ axis has ± 270 degrees of available motion.
-The slewing velocity is 2 deg/sec for both AZ/EL axis.
+The slewing velocity is 2 deg/sec for both the AZ and the EL axes.